-Aubagio was the second oral medication to be FDA approved (in October 2012) for relapsing forms of MS. Both a 7-mg and 14mg daily dose were approved, but only one dose is prescribed to a patient (7 mg or 14 mg).
-The 14-mg dose proved to be more effective in trials, as discussed below.
+Aubagio was the second oral medication to be FDA approved for relapsing forms of MS, and became available in October 2012.
+Both a 7-mg and 14-mg daily dose were approved, although the 14-mg dose proved to be more effective in Aubagio clinical trials, as discussed below.

-Patients taking Aubagio are advised to be checked for exposure to tuberculosis (TB) prior to starting this medication, as several cases of TB occurred in the clinical trials.
+People taking Aubagio are advised to be checked for exposure to tuberculosis (TB) prior to starting this medication, as several cases of TB occurred in the clinical trials.
 In addition, liver function tests must be performed monthly for the first six months while on Aubagio, and periodically thereafter.
 Hair loss is another potential side effect of Aubagio, though this can be transient.

-Aubagio is considered Pregnancy Category X, and both men and women of child-bearing potential should use effective birth control while taking Aubagio.
+Aubagio is considered Pregnancy Category "X," and both men and women of child-bearing potential should use effective birth control while taking Aubagio.
 As the drug can remain in the body for up to two years, this is an important consideration to plan in advance.
+If pregnancy is contemplated, a rapid decrease of Aubagio levels in the blood can be induced by taking cholestyramine or activated charcoal.
+The process takes 11 days.

 Prior to approval, Aubagio successfully completed several large clinical trials.
 The TEMSO trial for RRMS compared 7 mg and 14 mg of Aubagio in 1,088 individuals.
 Both doses significantly reduced the annualized relapse rate by approximately 31 percent.
 The 14-mg dose also reduced the risk of sustained disability progression by 29.8 percent relative to placebo.
-Aubagio (7-mg dose) resulted in a 39.4-percent reduction in brain lesion volume on MRI compared with placebo; the 14-mg dose resulted in a 67.4-percent reduction.
-The number of gadolinium-enhancing lesions were also reduced with both doses compared with placebo, and a trend toward a greater effect was observed with the higher dose.
+Aubagio (7-mg dose) resulted in a 39.4-percent reduction in brain lesion volume on MRI compared with placebo; the 14-mg dose resulted in a 67.4percent reduction.
+The number of gadoliniumenhancing lesions were also reduced with both doses compared with placebo, and a trend toward a greater effect was observed with the higher dose.
 Importantly, no difference in the rate of serious infection, opportunistic infection, or malignancy was found between patients taking Aubagio and those on placebo.

-A Phase III extension study TEMSO is now underway.
+A Phase III extension study TEMSO is ongoing.
 Patients who completed the original study and who received the drug are being maintained on the same dose; those who received placebo are randomized to Aubagio 7 mg or 14 mg.
 The study remains double-blinded, and will evaluate long-term safety and efficacy of the drug.
+Preliminary data presented in 201320 found no new or unexpected adverse events (AE) associated with long-term (up to nine years) exposure to Aubagio in the TEMSO extension trial.
+Adverse events were consistent with the two-year core trial, and incidence of adverse events generally decreased and remained low over time.

-Results of the TOWER study of 1,169 individuals with RRMS were reported in the fall of 2012.
-This study also evaluated the
+Results of the TOWER study of 1,169 individuals with RRMS were reported in the fall of 2012.21 This study also evaluated the 7-mg and 14-mg doses of Aubagio versus placebo.
+Its primary endpoint was the annualized relapse rate (ARR);

-7-mg and 14-mg doses of Aubagio versus placebo.
-Its primary endpoint was the annualized relapse rate (ARR); the secondary endpoint was time to disability progression.
-The results showed a 36.3percent reduction in ARR with Aubagio, 14 mg, versus placebo.
-There were also a significant 37-percent risk reduction in the number of patients who were relapsefree during the trial and a 31.5-percent reduction in the risk for 12-week sustained accumulation of disability vs placebo.
+the secondary endpoint was time to disability progression.
+The results showed a 36.3-percent reduction in ARR with Aubagio, 14 mg, versus placebo.
+There was also a significant 37-percent risk reduction in the number of patients who were relapse-free during the trial and a 31.5percent reduction in the risk for 12-week sustained accumulation of disability vs placebo.
 Results for the 7-mg dose showed a significant but smaller reduction in relapse rate but not in sustained accumulation of disability.